elsiehupp/pymarkdown/docs/advanced_configuration.md

 | `$!` | Boolean | `$!True`, `$!anything-else-is-false` |

 The only two interpretations that require further explanation are the integer and the boolean types.
-The integer type attempts to translate any characters past the prefix as a signed integer.
+The integer type tries to translate any characters past the prefix as a signed integer.
 The boolean type compares any characters past the prefix in a case-insensitive manner against the sequence `true`, setting the value to `True` if